Skip to main content

 0x000000000000001d (RPATH) Library rpath: [$ORIGIN]

-In the GNU ld.so search strategy, the DT_RPATH has the highest priority, higher than LD_LIBRARY_PATH, so if this latter one is set in the environment, it should not interfere with the xPack binaries.
+In the GNU ld.so search strategy, the DT_RPATH has the highest priority, higher than LD_LIBRARY_PATH, so if the latter is set in the environment, it should not interfere with the xPack binaries.

-Please note that previous versions, up to mid-2020, used DT_RUNPATH, which has a priority lower than LD_LIBRARY_PATH; setting LD_LIBRARY_PATH in the environment overrode DT_RUNPATH, resulting in failures to load the libraries.
+Please note that previous versions, up to mid-2020, utilised DT_RUNPATH, which has a priority lower than LD_LIBRARY_PATH; setting LD_LIBRARY_PATH in the environment overrode DT_RUNPATH, resulting in failures to load the libraries.

 @rpath and @loader_path

-Similarly, on macOS, the binaries are adjusted with install_name_tool (part of CLT) to use a relative path.
+Similarly, on macOS, the binaries are adjusted with install_name_tool (part of CLT) to utilise a relative path.

 Using meson-build in testing